NOAM CHOMSKY is among 150 public figures to sign a controversial letter denouncing ‘cancel culture’

 Not so long ago socialist were the advocates of Free speech, socialist relished the arguments and only through rigorous debate was an argument won.
 Tony Benn once said “I tell you, I don’t care what they call me.
 They can call me a Marxist, a Jesuit, a Flatearther, a Trotskyist, I don’t care what I’m called because I know why they call us names, its because they dare not face our arguments.”

-This is the open latter signed by Chomsky and the other 149 people.
+This is the open letter signed by Chomsky and the other 149 people.

 A Letter on Justice and Open Debate